Pylons/pyramid/docs/narr/views.rst

 are treated specially by :mod:`repoze.bfg`.
 These values are passed through to the template during rendering, but they also influence the response returned to the user separate from any template rendering.
-Page callables should set these values into the dictionary they return to influence response attributes.
+View callables should set these values into the dictionary they return to influence response attributes.

 ``content_type_``